fiorellaratti/Analisys-of-Algorithms-8-puzzle/README.md

 8 3 1
 ```

-And we want to solve the puzzle using BFS and the following goal state:
+And we want to solve the puzzle using DIJKSTRA'S and the following goal state:

 ```
 2 4 0